SachinGuria47/SachinGuria47/README.md

 ### 🔍 **What I Do:**
 - **Data Analysis**: From data wrangling to statistical analysis, I work on ensuring data is clean, analyzed, and used to generate insights that drive key decisions.
-- **Machine Learning**: Leveraging Python libraries like Scikit-learn to build predictive models, including classification and regression techniques.
+- **Machine Learning**: Leveraging Python libraries like Scikit-learn to build diagnostic models and classification techniques.
 - **Data Visualization**: Creating interactive dashboards in **Tableau** to present insights in a compelling way for stakeholders.
 - **Cloud Computing**: Using **Google Cloud Platform** to manage and deploy data-driven solutions.

 ### 🌟 **Key Projects:**
 1. **Liver Disease Diagnosis using Machine Learning**
-   Collaborated in a team to develop a classification model for predicting liver disease using the Indian Liver Patient Dataset.
+   Collaborated in a team to develop a diagnostic model for liver disease using the Indian Liver Patient Dataset.
 Implemented data preprocessing and exploratory data analysis to derive patterns and insights.
    [GitHub Repo](https://github.com/SachinGuria47/IndianLiverDisease-Diagnosis-MLproject)

 2. **Fly/Bharat Airline Ticket Booking System**